storm-platform/storm-execution/INSTALL.rst

 Installation
 ============

-storm-runner is on PyPI so all you need is:
+storm-execution is on PyPI so all you need is:

 .. code-block:: console

-   $ pip install storm-runner
+   $ pip install storm-execution